disedit/wildcard-participa/README.md

 php artisan census:import file=census.csv
 ```

-_Note: If you have set the 'hashed_ids' option to true, this command will expect the IDs to be pre-hashed in SHA-256_
+_Note: If the 'hashed_ids' option is set to true, this command will expect the IDs to be pre-hashed in SHA-256_

 ## Customization
 The following files contain options to customize the site: